yahavb/ubiquitous-octo-spoon/README.md

 # ubiquitous-octo-spoon
 Continuous Hotspot Detection of Spatiotemporal Metrics using AWS Kinesis (Data Stream, Data Firehose, and Data Analytics)

 In this mini project, we demonstrate how to continuously discover hotspots and other events insights in real-time by streaming, gathering streamed data, and analyzing the data for dynamic emerging objects like players moves patterns.
+We build real-time, fully-managed, and scalable data processing architecture that enables dynamic event patterns.
 For simplicity and robustness, we use AWS Kinesis tools for the real-time data pipeline.
 One can use [Lambda Architecture using Kafka and Spark Streaming] (https://spark.apache.org/docs/latest/streaming-kafka-integration.html) for achieving the same goal.

 We use a synthetic data source that was uploaded in advance to S3 that indicates player event metrics.
 The dataset also includes spatiotemporal data events denoted by `latitude` and `longitude`.